-A number of socioeconomic factors, such as poverty and discrimination, inhibit many families from having accessible and affordable health care.
+A number of socioeconomic factors, such as poverty, inhibit many families from having accessible and affordable health care.
 Some issues, such as limited access to providers that accept Medicaid or offer behavioral health services, may be due to health-care workforce challenges.
-This lack of services, as well as inequitable experiences when services are available, can take a toll on families’ long-term health and contribute to inequitable well-being outcomes.
+This lack of services can take a toll on families’ long-term health and contribute to poor well-being outcomes.

 Adjust the filters below to refine your list of resources.